steveman1982/cates/README.md

-Note: I gobbled this together in a hurry, do not take inspiration here for any coding standard.
+Note: This is a quickly gobbled together hobby project, do not take inspiration here for any coding standard. hardcoded values instead of configured ones, disregard for loose coupling and cohesion, ... it's all here!

 # cates
 Detect cats on a raspberry pi using motion and YOLOV8